ysugimoto/falco/docs/simulator.md

 # Local Simulator

-`falco` enables to run simulate server which evaluates your VCLs like Fastly does whith our own VCL interpreter.
+`falco` has a self-implemented VCL interpreter, so it enables you to simulate your VCLs like Fastly locally as long as you trust our interpreter.
-You can start local simulate as following:
+You can start simulator as following:

 ```shell
 falco local /path/to/your/default.vcl
 ```

 Then local server starts on http://localhost:3124, you can send HTTP request via curl, browser, etc.
-The server response is JSON which indicates VCL process information, it includes:
+The server response is a JSON which indicates VCL process information, it includes:

 - VCL subroutine flow, what subroutine has processed with request/response information
 - Entire `log` statement output